helouazizi/master-javascript.github.io/README.md

 # Master JavaScripts

 Welcome to **Master JavaScripts**!
-This project is a collection of small tools and programs designed to help you learn JavaScript through practical examples and exercises, utilizing HTML and CSS.
+This project is a collection of small tools and programs designed to help you learn JavaScript through practical examples and exercises, utilizing HTML and CSS with source code .

 ## Features